 Japanese artists also found global stages to present their works to the outside world – they displayed their works at various arts and trade fairs and exhibitions in the U.S. and across Europe and left the audience astonished.
 To meet the increasing demands, numerous studios and workshops of all artistic disciplines were opened throughout Japan.

 During this era of growth, Japan experienced two major trends in the decorative and fine arts.
-The Meiji Period is renowned for bronze work, exceptional ivory carvings, cloisonné and lacquer work.
-The Technological Art School was established in 1876 where the Italian instructors were hired to teach western methods to Japanese art students.
+The Meiji Period is renowned for bronze work, exceptional ivory carvings, cloisonné, and lacquer work.
+The Technological Art School was established in 1876 where Italian instructors were hired to teach western methods to Japanese art students.
 As a result of this, Yoda i.e. western style painting was developed.
-On the other hand, a Japanese scholar Okakura Kakuzo and an American educator Ernest Fenollosa encouraged the local artists to create works according to the contemporary taste by using traditional Japanese techniques and materials.
-This was called ‘Nihonga’, which means Japanese style paintings.
+On the other hand, a Japanese scholar Okakura Kakuzo and an American educator Ernest Fenollosa encouraged the local artists to create works according to contemporary taste by using traditional Japanese techniques and materials.
+This was called ‘Nihonga’, which means Japanese-style paintings.

 The artworks that were produced by the Japanese craftsmen and artists during the Meiji period were of such high technical quality and exhibited such refined aesthetics that they are still being considered as one of the very finest works human hands has ever produced.